Capability management in business

-Capability management is the approach to the management of an organization, typically a business organization or firm, based on the "theory of the firm" as a collection of capabilities that may be exercised to earn revenues in the marketplace and compete with other firms in the industry.
-Capability management seeks to manage the stock of capabilities within the firm to ensure its position in the industry and its ongoing profitability and survival.
+Capability management is an approach to organizational management, typically applied to business organizations or firms.
+It is based on the theory of the firm as a collection of capabilities that may be developed to generate revenue in the marketplace and compete with other firms in the industry.
+Capability management focuses on managing a firm's portfolio of capabilities to maintain its competitive performance and long-term profitability.

-Prior to the emergence of capability management, the dominant theory explaining the existence and competitive position of firms, based on Ricardian economics, was the resource-based view of the firm (RBVF).
-The fundamental thesis of this theory is that firms derive their profitability from their control of resources – and are in competition to secure control of these resources.
-One of the best-known expositions of the RBVF is that of one of its key originators: economist Edith Penrose.
+Before the emergence of capability management, one of the dominant theories explaining the existence and competitive position of firms was the resource-based view of the firm.
+Based on Ricardian economics, this theory holds that firms derive profitability from their control of valuable, rare, and hard-to-imitate resources, and compete to acquire and protect those resources.

-"Capability management" may be seen as both an extension and an alternative to the RBVF, which holds that profitability is derived not from control over physical resources but from the ability to create and leverage knowledge—much like individuals, companies compete on the basis of their capacity to generate and apply knowledge...".
-In short, firms compete not on the basis of control of resources but on the basis of technical know-how.
-This know-how is embedded in the capabilities of the firm—its abilities to do things that are considered valuable (in and by the market).
+Capability management may be seen as both an extension of and an alternative to the RBV, proposing that profitability is not derived primarily from control of physical resources but from the ability to create and leverage knowledge; in this view, companies compete through their capacity to generate and apply knowledge.
+Firms are understood to compete based on technical know-how embedded in their capabilities—that is, their ability to perform activities that are valued in the market.